Close Banner

 6. The pass holder must be at the window on reservation day with a Pass to pick up the ticket.

-Not all Epic Pass options come with Buddy Pass and Ski-With-A-Friend Tickets.
-We know you will probably have a ton of additional questions about this, so look for ticket pricing, savings, and answers to your questions about Buddy Tickets and Ski With a Friend Tickets here.
+Not all Epic Pass options come with Ski-With-A-Friend Tickets.
+We know you will probably have a ton of additional questions about this, so look for ticket pricing, savings, and answers to your questions about Ski-With-A-Friend Tickets here.

 What to Know When Purchasing Your Epic Pass Through Undercover Tourist

-It may take a few days to receive your confirmation number after purchase, and passes are expected to ship in the fall (although now you can also use a digital pass through the app).
+It may take a 3 to 5 days to receive your confirmation number after purchase.
 Once you receive your confirmation number, log in to the Epic Pass site (link provided in the confirmation email) to complete your profile, upload a photo and verify your mailing address.
+Be sure to select your Epic Coverage.
+Passes are expected to ship in the fall (although now you can also use a digital pass through the app).
+Renewals can use their existing pass.
+New pass holders will receive the new pass in the mail but may also choose to use the pass in the app.

 All Epic Pass products are non-refundable and non-transferable.
 If at any time you have questions or concerns about the status of your purchase, please feel free to give us a call at 1 (800) 846-1302.